-- (b) For terms and conditions relating to related party receivables, refer to Note 14. - The amount due from the fellow subsidiaries is interest free and repayable on demand. - (c) Other receivables and prepayments consist mainly of Tax Deducted at Source (TDS) receivable on rental income which are neither past due nor impaired.
+(c) For terms and conditions relating to related party receivables, refer to Note 14.

+The amount due from the fellow subsidiaries is interest free and repayable on demand.

+(d) Other receivables and prepayments consist mainly of Tax Deducted at Source (TDS) receivable on rental income which are neither past due nor impaired.
 No collaterals are held in respect of these receivables.

-5. CASH AND SHORT-TERM DEPOSITS
+5. CASH AND CASH EQUIVALENTS